Open-Source-Contributors/Lets-Code-C/Guide/ParticipationGuide.md

 ```bash
 git checkout -b <your-name-branch>
 ```
-## Step 4: Create and Navigate to Your Directory.
+## Step 4: Create a directory with your name and Navigate to Your Directory.
 ```bash
 mkdir <FirstnameLastname>
 cd <repository-name>